MacVenture: NES ports

-Because of limited resolution and memory constraints inherent to the NES, a lot of detour game objects and interactions as well as some critical ones were removed.
-The "Consume" command was removed, and operating (renamed "use") could only be performed with objects in the inventory.
+Due to limited resolution and memory constraints inherent to the NES, a lot of detour game objects and interactions as well as some critical ones were removed.
+The "Consume" command was removed, and operating (renamed "use") could only be done with objects in the inventory.
 Also lost was the ability to rearrange objects by dragging and dropping, necessitating "take" and "leave" commands.
 Leaving could only be performed on unnecessary game objects, this in combination with numerous changes uncalled for by technical constraints caused a much more guided and linear gameplay.
-For instance, in NES Déjà Vu the player is prohibited from leaving the bathroom without having looked in the mirror.
+For instance, in NES Déjà Vu, the player is prohibited from leaving the bathroom without having looked in the mirror.

-The descriptive texts were rewritten in a shorter and in a simplified vocabulary (there is no sign of a coordinated attempt, as some of the more literate game texts were left unaltered).
-Some of these alterations were most likely made in concordance with Nintendo's censorship policy of the time.
-In Uninvited the spells were turned into objects with names directly hinting at their use, the texts were also explicated to relieve players of unfolding the story by themselves.
-The digitized sound effects were removed, and music was introduced, giving the game more of an arcade game feel.
+The descriptive texts were rewritten in a shorter and more simplified vocabulary (there is no sign of a coordinated attempt, as some of the more literate game texts were left unaltered).
+Some of these alterations were most likely made in accordance with Nintendo's censorship policy of the time.
+In Uninvited, the spells were turned into objects with names directly hinting at their use and the texts were also explicated to relieve players of unfolding the story by themselves.
+The digitized sound effects were removed, and music was introduced, giving the game more of an arcade feel.

 Release dates

 Remakes

-In the early 1990s ICOM Simulations made new versions of the four MacVentures for Windows 3.1 (the previous DOS ports used custom controls rather than Windows).
+In the early 1990s, ICOM Simulations made new versions of the four MacVentures for Windows 3.1 (the previous DOS ports used custom controls rather than Windows).
 These versions used a similar engine and the same objects and text.
 However, graphics and sound were completely remade (save for the "Winchester Cathedral" record in Uninvited) with little effort to adhere to the game environments as depicted in the original versions.
 This created several anomalies where the textual descriptions do not match the way objects look.

 The remade graphics were also used in the Infinite Ventures releases for Pocket PC.

 Zojoi released a digital-only remake of Shadowgate for Windows, Mac, Linux, and iOS in 2014 via Steam, GOG.com, and the App Store.
 While the game has a similar room layout to the original, the graphics, plot, and puzzles have all been redone.
-This remake was ported to consoles by Abstraction Games and released in April of 2019 for the Nintendo Switch, PlayStation 4 (via PlayStation Network), and Xbox One (via Xbox Live).
+This remake was ported to consoles by Abstraction Games and released in April 2019 for the Nintendo Switch, PlayStation 4 (via PlayStation Network), and Xbox One (via Xbox Live).